José A. Fuentes Agostini

 He holds a degree in business from the University of Tampa and a law degree from the Inter American University of Puerto Rico School of Law.

-Fuentes has been an OpSail board member for 10 years and its chairman for the last five.
-He is very active in the sailboat racing scene and presently lives in Annapolis, Maryland.
+Fuentes has been an OpSail board member since 1993 and its chairman since 2005.
+He is very active in the sailboat racing scene and currently lives in Annapolis, Maryland.